KurtPrimavera/configure-ad/README.md

 <h2>Operating Systems Used </h2>

-- Windows Server 2022
+- Windows Server 2022: The server operating system deployed on the domain controller, providing essential features for managing network resources, user accounts, and Active Directory services.
+It offers improved security, scalability, and performance, making it ideal for enterprise environments.
-- Windows 10 (21H2)
+- Windows 10 (21H2): Utilized on the Client-1 computer, this operating system allows users to authenticate with the Active Directory domain and access network resources.
+Its user-friendly interface and compatibility with a wide range of applications enhance productivity for end-users.
-- macOS Sonoma (Host)
+- macOS Sonoma (Host): The host operating system used to manage virtual machines and access the Azure environment.
+Its robust performance and seamless integration with development tools support effective management of the Active Directory setup.

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Set up Domain Controller (Server Manager)
+1. Set Up Domain Controller (Server Manager): Installed and configured the Domain Controller using Server Manager, establishing the foundation for Active Directory services within the network.
-- Create a Network environment in Azure Virtual Network Resources
+	2. Create a Network Environment in Azure Virtual Network Resources: Developed a virtual network in Azure to facilitate communication between the domain controller and client machines, ensuring proper segmentation and security.
-- Configure Network Interface Card
+	3. Configure Network Interface Card (NIC): Set up the NIC on the Domain Controller to enable connectivity to the Azure virtual network and facilitate communication with clients.
-- Configure DHCP, DNS, and Servers
+	4. Configure DHCP, DNS, and Servers: Implemented DHCP to automate IP address assignment, configured DNS for domain name resolution, and ensured that necessary server roles were established for optimal network performance.
-- Deploy clients to join the domain
+	5. Deploy Clients to Join the Domain: Provisioned client computers within the network, ensuring they were configured to join the Active Directory domain for centralized management and authentication.
-- Monitor ICMP
+	6. Monitor ICMP: Utilized Internet Control Message Protocol (ICMP) to test connectivity and monitor the health of network devices, ensuring seamless communication across the infrastructure.
-- Implement cmd line tools
+	7. Implement Command Line Tools: Leveraged command line utilities for various administrative tasks, enhancing troubleshooting capabilities and system management efficiency.
-- Configure the firewall
+	8. Configure the Firewall: Set up firewall rules to control inbound and outbound traffic, ensuring network security while allowing necessary communications for domain operations.
-- Implement proper login for the domain
+	9. Implement Proper Login for the Domain: Established secure login protocols for users to authenticate with the domain, enhancing security measures for accessing network resources.
-- Configure Active Directory
+	10. Configure Active Directory: Set up Active Directory services to manage user accounts, security policies, and access to resources within the network.
-- Created organizational units
+	11. Create Organizational Units (OUs): Organized users and resources into OUs within Active Directory for better management and application of group policies.
-- Configure group policy
+	12. Configure Group Policy: Developed and applied Group Policy Objects (GPOs) to enforce security settings and configurations across user accounts and computers within the domain.
-- Run PowerShell ISE for administrative tasks
+	13. Run PowerShell ISE for Administrative Tasks: Utilized PowerShell Integrated Scripting Environment (ISE) to automate administrative tasks, streamline processes, and improve efficiency.
-- Troubleshoot user problems
+	14. Troubleshoot User Problems: Conducted troubleshooting of user-related issues, resolving access problems and ensuring a smooth user experience within the domain.
-- Windows Settings
+	15. Windows Settings: Configured relevant Windows settings on client machines to ensure compatibility with the domain environment and adherence to organizational policies.
-- Group Policy Object
+	16. Group Policy Object (GPO): Managed and applied GPOs to enforce specific configurations and security settings across the domain, ensuring compliance and consistency.
-- Security Groups
+	17. Security Groups: Created and managed security groups within Active Directory to control access to resources and implement permission settings effectively.

 <h2>Deployment and Configuration Steps</h2>